thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         You can also consider a surprise proposal with your closest family and friends on board.
 Please contact us for a quote for a customised private charter for larger groups.

+        Please [click here](https://sailinginparadise.com.au/booking-enquiry) to request a proposal charter info pack via email.
       title: Do you offer special packages?
+    - title: The perfect vessel for your special day
+      dropdownContent: >-
+        **Seawind 1000XL (20 capacity)**

+        Perfect for small groups, families, couples, romantic sails and proposals...
+If you're looking for an intimate setting, XL is for you!

+        **[Click here](https://sailinginparadise.com.au/our-boats/) to take a tour of our boats!**
   sectionTitle: Planning your proposal cruise
 columnBanner:
   - buttonTitle: Make Enquiry